TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 2 - Performance Management/1.2.10-baseline-profiling/_index.md

 ![Cluster percentile breakdown](1.2.10-fig-1.png)

 What if you want to see the actual distribution of VM CPU Ready in the last 3 months?
 You can do so by creating a bar chart and specifying the distribution buckets.
-In the following example, I specify 0% – 1%, 1% – 2%, until 5% as those are the range that I’m interested.
+In the following example, I specify 0% – 1%, 1% – 2%, until 5% as those are the range that I'm interested.

 ![99th Percentile breakdown](1.2.10-fig-2.png)